moritzploss/tribology/README.md

     moritz.ploss@gmail.com

-The package is provided under an MIT license.
+The package is provided under a MIT license.
 See the LICENSE.txt file for more information.